ThePython10110/ExchangeClone/README.md

     * Support for Pipeworks and Hopper mods!
 (MCL hoppers already worked)
     * Covalence Dust (left-click with Philosopher's Stone to open repairing menu; only tools with an energy value can be repaired)\*
     * Mind, Life, Body, and Soul Stones (although MTG only has the soul stone).\*
-    * More Energy Collectors (to go with the increased energy limit)
+    * 5 more Energy Collectors (to go with the increased energy limit)
     * Chat commands to set/add/remove energy from a player (requires `privs` privilege):
         * `/add_player_energy [player] value` (player defaults to self, value can be negative)
         * `/set_player_energy [player] value` (player defaults to self)
 * Changes:
-    * Energy values are now in `_exchangeclone_energy/energy_values.lua`, and are laid out differently, and aliases now work.
+    * Energy values are now in `zzzz_exchangeclone_init/base_energy_values.lua`, and are laid out differently, and aliases now work.
-    * ExchangeClone is now a modpack for [annoying reasons](https://forum.minetest.net/viewtopic.php?f=47&p=429775s). *Every single mod* in the modpack is required, regardless of what it says the dependencies are.
-You may need to disable and then enable it for everything to work correctly.
+    * ExchangeClone is now a modpack for [annoying reasons](https://forum.minetest.net/viewtopic.php?f=47&p=429775s).
     * The default energy value is no longer 1 but none.
     * The 2.14-billion-ish personal energy limit is has been increased to 1,000,000,000,000 (1 trillion).
 Any higher (literally ANY higher) and there are precision-based exploits like being able to create an unlimited amount of anything with an energy value less than 1.
 I considered finding some library for arbitrary precision in Lua, but decided it was too much work (and nobody really needs more than a trillion energy anyway).
     * MineClon(e2/ia) energy values now (mostly) match ProjectE's, with a few minor differences.